SalvatoreRa/artificial-intelligence-articles/articles/grokking.md

 * What is grokking and why can help us to learn more about how neural networks learn
 * How does this elusive phenomenon originate?

-Check the list of references at the end of the article, I provide also some suggestions to deepen the topics.
+Check the list of references at the end of the article, I also provide some suggestions to deepen the topics.

-*Updated: November 24*
+*Updated: January 24*

 ## Grokking and the inside of the network